Case Study / Document-Intensive Workflows

 Minutes instead of a month.
 99%+ accuracy instead of best-effort.

 The team that previously spent a month on each document now spends minutes reviewing agent output and adjudicating flagged items.
-Accuracy on requirement extraction is consistently above 99% measured against verified baselines.
+On samples checked against human-verified baselines, requirement extraction accuracy is consistently above 99%.
 The downstream effects matter more than the speed: project plans are built from complete requirement inventories, scope is locked earlier, and the planning team is spending its time on judgment rather than on reading.

-• End-to-end processing time reduced from a month to minutes
+• First-pass processing time reduced from a month to minutes

-• Requirement extraction accuracy at 99%+ against verified baseline
+• Requirement extraction accuracy at 99%+ on human-verified samples

 • Full source traceability — every requirement links back to its origin